xray-forge/stalker-xrf-engine/README.md

 - Run game in debug mode directly from visual studio

 Note: attach breakpoint and observe transpiled LUA code.
 There is no way to debug typescript directly.
+Note: luabind declared classes and userdata cannot be debugged.

 ## 🧰 Checking game logs